 We are working to acquire 38 forested acres of land in Harrison, Maine.
 By purchasing this property, we will expand the preexisting Crooked River Forest.
 This forestland acts as a natural forest filtration of source water for the Crooked River, the major tributary to Sebago Lake.
 The Edwards Parcel is contiguous with Crooked River Forest at Intervale, bringing the total acreage of conserved land along the Crooked River in Harrison and Otisfield to 337.

 Local residents and 1/6 of the population of Maine rely on a clean Crooked River for drinking water and recreational opportunities.
-The river benefits from protected forestland within the watershed.
-This additional acreage added to LELT’s Crooked River Forests Preserve will create a contiguous 337 acres of conserved lands to protect our source of drinking water.
+Protecting forestland within the Crooked River watershed will help keep the Crooked River, and Sebago Lake downstream, clean.
+Additional acreage added to LELT’s Crooked River Forest will create a contiguous 337 acres of conserved lands to protect our source of drinking water.

 For a complete overview of the project click HERE.